Tails86/MouseWigglerPico/README.md

 ## Runtime

 Auto wiggle is initially disabled.
 Single clicking the button will send 1 mouse wiggle to the host.
-The wiggle is 1 dot to the right then 1 dot back.
+The LED flashes every time a mouse wiggle is sent to the host.
+A wiggle is 1 dot to the right then 1 dot back.
 Most systems will not even move the cursor, but this is enough to wake the system.
-The LED flashes every time a mouse wiggle is sent to the host.

-Holding the button down for 1 second will cause the device to enter automatic wiggle mode where a wiggle will be automatically sent every 1 second.
+Holding the button down for 1 second will cause the device to enter automatic wiggle mode.
 The LED turns on to confirm this and will remain on until the button is released.
+In this mode, a wiggle will be automatically sent every 1 second.
-The LED with then flash every time a wiggle is sent to the host.
-Press the button again to disable.
+The LED with flash every time a wiggle is sent to the host.
+Press the button again to disable this mode.
 The automatic wiggle setting is saved such that if automatic wiggling is activated on power down, it will be active at next power up.

 Runtime operation is halted if USB data lines are disconnected from the host until USB is reconnected.